 Specific to blockchain, IBM has a new program that offers blockchain digital badges for certification, the graduates for which are able to display their certified skills on their resumes or LinkedIn profiles.

-In the video below, IBM’s Jason Kelley recently discussed with CNBC the emerging opportunity that blockchain presents for technical professionals everywhere.
+IBM’s Jason Kelley recently discussed with CNBC the emerging opportunity that blockchain presents for technical professionals everywhere.
 Check it out to learn how you might become yet another vital human link in the ever-burgeoning blockchain.

 Blockchain Developer Center